 De Luna is currently serving as Program Director, Materials for Clean Fuels Challenge Program at the National Research Council (NRC) of Canada.
 He leads a multi-disciplinary collaborative 7-year $57M research program to develop made-in-Canada novel materials to produce clean and sustainable energy.
 He is the youngest director in NRC’s over 100 year history.

 De Luna is a member of the Board of Directors of CMC Research Institutes – a non-profit organization focused on developing solutions to reduce industrial carbon emissions.
 He serves on the Organization for Economic Co-operation and Development (OCED) Advanced Materials Steering group.
-He is also a Mentor in the Matter Stream of Creative Destruction Lab, helping technology and science based startups succeed.
+He is also a Mentor in the Matter and Climate Streams of Creative Destruction Lab, helping technology and science based startups succeed.

 De Luna earned his BSc Chemistry from the University of Windsor before earning his MSc Chemistry at the University of Ottawa.
 He has been a visiting scholar at Stanford, UC Berkeley, the Lawrence Berkeley National Lab, and the Canadian Light Source.
 He was a researcher at the IBM TJ Watson Research Center in the summer of 2016 and the Toyota Research Institute in the summer of 2018 where he worked on biosensing and machine learning for batteries and fuel cells respectively.